bridgetmaddison/bridgetmaddisoncbt-site/content/about-me.md

 ## Current

+I am an experienced and Accredited (BABCP) Cognitive Behavioural Psychotherapist and Registered Mental Health Nurse.
+I have been privileged to work with many people, empowering them to gain the skills and strategies required to work through their problems using the CBT model.
+Research shows that the success of any Therapy experience is very much dependent on the quality of the therapeutic relationship.
+I believe I bring a non-judgemental, warm and kindly approach to sessions, ensuring you feel safe and supported as we work together.

-I have 15 years of experience of working within the NHS, initially as a Mental Health nurse until completing my Post Graduate Qualification in CBT in 2010.
+I have 15 years of experience of working within the NHS, completing my Post Graduate Qualification in CBT in 2010.
 Alongside my individual work with Clients I have enjoyed devising and facilitating an Acceptance and Commitment Therapy Group Programme (ACT) which continues to run across the County.

-Following my decision to leave the NHS in 2018 I now work solely from the Beacon Clinic with individuals from 16 upwards and also offer a Group Therapy Programme - A Wellbeing Therapy Workshop from the Beacon Clinic and in Worcester.
+Following my decision to leave the NHS in 2018 I will work solely from the Beacon Clinic from 2019 with individuals from 16 upwards and also offer a Group Therapy Programme - A Wellbeing Therapy Workshop from the Beacon Clinic and in Worcester.

-I have experience of providing Clinical Supervision within the NHS and externally.
-I currently offer Supervision for those interested in building skills within the ACT Model.
-This can be face to face or on Skype or Zoom.

-I have a continuing commitment to best practice and regularly attend workshops and Courses which support my professional development and contribute to my ongoing Accreditation and Registration.

-As an Accredited member of the British Association of Behavioural and Cognitive Therapists and the Nursing and Midwifery Council, my work is underpinned by the Professional Standards of Conduct and Ethics outlined by these established organisations.
-I am also a member of the Association for Contextual and Behavioural Scientists, which enables me to develop my practice within the ACT model.
-I receive regular Clinical Supervision.
+I am an experienced Clinical Supervisor both in the NHS and in Private Practice with a particular emphasis in what is called Third Wave CBT.

 ## Qualifications